-Menopause marks the end of fertility and it is confirmed when a woman hasn’t had her period for 12 consecutive months.
 Menopause can happen between ages 40 and 58, and in North America the average age is 51.
 Physical, cognitive, and emotional changes, due to estrogen fluctuations and decline, begin years before the last period.
-This phase is called perimenopause, or menopause transition, it can commence in the late 30s or early 40s, and it may last for 4 to 8 years.
-After menopause, following the anniversary of the last menstrual period, women are in postmenopause.
+This phase is called perimenopause, it can commence in the late 30s or early 40s, and it may last for several years.

 I Also Give Hands-On Workshops & Talks

 Matt Galloway is the new host of The Current and on his first day on the job he interviewed Ada Calhoun author of the new book “Why We Can't Sleep: Women's New Midlife Crisis”.
 I’m not discussing the book here because I haven’t read it yet, but I am personally and...

 Be thankful and enjoy yourself!
 Keeping your life under control while experiencing poor sleep, memory problems, hot flashes, fatigue, mood swings, and other unpleasant menopause challenges is hard enough.
 Add to that the stress and “must dos” of the Holiday season and...